Choosing Your Child’s First Guitar: A Guitar Tutor’s Expert Advice

 Small body guitars can be like training wheels for aspiring guitarists and they are also easier to handle, carry, and are relatively lightweight.

-Does Hand Size Matter For Guitar?
+Does Hand Size Matter for Guitar?

 It won’t matter much at all.
 Even full-sized guitars can be handled and played by people with relatively smaller hand sizes and most especially kids.